 April showers bring May flowers, and spring means spring cleaning.
 This is an important time of year for homes and businesses, and really is more than just a cliché.
 The winter means harsh weather, contamination through rain and mud, and all around creates a dirtier environment that can find its way into your facility with ease.
 Spring is the perfect time to sweep the grime away, and refresh your facility for the livelier, warmer months.
 Every business has different needs, but a lot of buildings will benefit from a similar maintenance schedule.
 Here are some great tips to get your building back into its best condition just in time for spring and summer.

-Start with a walkthrough
+Building Maintenance: Start with a walkthrough

 Taking the time to create a full inventory of all problems, or anticipated problems, can save you a lot of time, headaches, and money further down the road.
 To do this, go around the exterior and through the interior of your building and make as comprehensive of a list as possible.
 With fresh eyes, account for every problem or potential problem and create an itemized list of each issue.
 Not all of them will need immediate attention, but having the awareness will help you triage and keep an eye on things before they spiral into larger issues.